 Please note: There is no stone removal phase - all stones on the board at the end of the game are considered alive.
 If there are stones in your territory, you must capture them manually, otherwise this territory will be neutral and not count towards your score.

-The dashboard lists all of your active games sorted by how long you have left to move, and is the easiest place to navigate the site from.
+The dashboard lists all of your active games sorted by how long you have left to move and is the easiest place to navigate the site from.

 Starting a Game

-It is possible to start a new game or join an existing game by navigating to the play page.
+You can start a new game or join an existing game by navigating to the play page.